KY2001/wasm-poc/README.md

 ![](image/result_browser.png)

-<strong>Even on the browser, the performance is almost equivalent to that of the native environment.</strong>
+<strong>-> Even on the browser, the performance is almost equivalent to that of the native environment.</strong>

 ## How to execute wasm binary
 1. Clone this project.